 Ready or not?

-Hugh J met with up with his mentor just before starting the new business and explained how the METHOD>SELLING project was progressing.
+Hugh J met with up with a business friend just before launching METHOD>SELLING to discuss how the project was progressing.
 She listened carefully and then asked this simple question: “Will you be nervous selling it?”
-For a moment Hugh J. thought.
+For a moment Hugh thought.
 “Is this serious?
 Then thinking twice he realised how thoughtful this question really was.
 He answered: “Yes, of course, I‘m a bit nervous, but that’s okay.
 I know I’m prepared and I know I’m ready.”